Have you ever had issues with making Swiss buttercream?

 📌 My golden ratio for Swiss buttercream

-Just remember the ratios and all the tips. and you can still make perfect Swiss buttercream.
+💬 Remember the ratios and all the tips I shared in this post.
+And you can make perfect Swiss buttercream anywhere you go! 💪🏻

 📌 Frequently Asked Questions

 You can store it in a fridge for up to 5 days or about 3 months in a freezer.
-You can leave it at room temperature for a day but I do not recommend leaving it for more than that.
-Make sure your room is not warm so that it does not start getting loose.
+You can leave it at room temperature overnight, but I do not recommend leaving it more than that.
+Ensure your room is not warm so it does not start getting loose.